AriFordsham/GHCWiki/hackathon.md

 If you want to come, please add your name to the list below.
 Add a sentence or two about yourself and why you want to come.
 If you are working on a project to do with GHC, tell us about that too.

-- [ Simon Marlow](http://http://www.haskell.org/~simonmar) One of the main authors of GHC, particularly the back end, run-time system, and libraries.
+- [ Simon Marlow](http://www.haskell.org/~simonmar) One of the main authors of GHC, particularly the back end, run-time system, and libraries.
 - [ Simon Peyton Jones](http://research.microsoft.com/~simonpj) One of the main authors of GHC, particularly the type system and Core intermediate language.

+- [ Andy Gill](http://www.gill-warbington.com/home/andy), Galois, Previous contributor to GHC, wanting tools for high assurance Haskell.